brijesh-rao/maskrcg/README.md

 ## Detailed Design of Features

-There are a total of five feature extractions currently coded; they are listed below:
+There are a total of three feature extractions currently coded; they are listed below:

     Canny edge detection
     Sobel edge detection
-    Harris corner detection
-    Fast detector
     Laplacian of Gaussian (a blob detector)

 # DONE